openbaton/docs/docs/nfvo-installation-mac.md

 brew install https://raw.githubusercontent.com/openbaton/NFVO/master/gradle/gradle/scripts/osx/openbaton-nfvo.rb
 ```

+This command will install the NFVO via brew.
+How to configure, start and stop the NFVO once it is installed is shown in the next section.

 ### Start the NFVO

 After the installation is completed you can launch the NFVO:
 ```
 openbaton-nfvo start
 ```
-After few seconds you can open the dashboard at: http://localhost:8080
+After few seconds you can open the dashboard at: http://localhost:8080.
+How to use the dashboard is shown [here][dashboard-doc].
+Additonally, you can also use the [CLI][cli-doc].

 ### Configure the NFVO

 The configuration file (openbaton.properties) is in the folder /usr/local/Cellar/openbaton.
-To configure the NFVO please refer to [nfvo configuration][nfvo-configuration]
+To configure the NFVO please refer to [nfvo configuration][nfvo-configuration].

 ### Uninstall the NFVO